Cosmicist/mongol/README.md

 Auth Driver configuration
 -------------------------

-To use Mongol with the Auth library, just set 'mongol' as the driver in `app/config/auth.php`:
+To use Mongol with the Auth library, just set _'mongol'_ as the driver in `app/config/auth.php`:

 ```php
 'driver' => 'mongol'
 ```

+### Password Reminders & Reset

+If you also want to use the Reminder service you will need to replace the native `Illuminate\Auth\Reminders\ReminderServiceProvider` for `Flatline\Mongol\Auth\Reminders\ReminderServiceProvider` on `app/config/app.php` in the `providers` key.

+Because of MongoDB's dynamic nature, there's no need for migrations, once you replace the service provider you're ready to go.

 Usage
 -----